Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 When using Scrum, can a Scrum Team use Continuous Delivery?

 - [x] Yes, there is nothing in Scrum that conflicts with Continuous Delivery.
-- [ ] No, because the Product Owner may not be available each time a PBI is done and the Product Owner has to decide if it should be released
+- [ ] No, because the Product Owner may not be available each time a PBI is done and the Product Owner has to decide if it should be released.
-- [ ] No, because the increment has to be approved at the Sprint Review before it can be released, and a 2-week Sprint would not be considered continuous
+- [ ] No, because the increment has to be approved at the Sprint Review before it can be released, and a 2-week Sprint would not be considered continuous.
 - [ ] No, because Stakeholders may have already seen the new features and the Sprint Review will be meaningless.
 - [ ] No, because before releasing an Increment it first has to fulfill the Definition of Done.